peterjmarko/llm-narrative-framework/docs/PROJECT_ROADMAP.md

 # Project Roadmap

-This document outlines planned development tasks and tracks known issues for the project.
-The framework is designed to support two key research activities: the **direct replication** of the original study's findings by using the static data files included in the repository, and the **conceptual replication** of the methodology by generating new data from live sources.
-All development tasks are categorized by work stream below.
+This document outlines planned tasks categorized by work stream and tracks known issues for the project.

 ## Tasks Prior to Publication

-### 1. Final Data Generation and Study Execution

-  - [ ] Final GraphPad validation

-### 2. Final Documentation Polish
+### Final Documentation Polish

 - [ ] **Perform a final review of all documents** to ensure they are clean, consistent, and easy for an external researcher to understand.
-  - [ ] Double-check for recent publications that should be cited.
   - [ ] Check all tables and diagrams.
   - [ ] Check counts and dates.
   - [ ] Create a permanent Git tag (e.g., `v1.0-publication`) to mark the exact version of the code used to generate the paper's results.